NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8springreview.md

    - **Open Collaboration:** The Java community, comprising both Spring and Jakarta EE proponents, emphasizes open collaboration.
 While each framework possesses unique strengths and use cases, the overarching goal is to advance Java development, providing developers with choices tailored to their preferences and project requirements.

-In conclusion, the Spring Framework remains a stalwart in the realm of Java enterprise development, continuously evolving to meet the demands of modern application development.
+In conclusion, the Spring Framework remains relevant in the realm of Java enterprise development, continuously evolving to meet the demands of modern application development.
 With its rich history, key concepts spanning IoC, AOP, data access, transaction management, application messaging, and MVC for web applications, Spring stands as a versatile and comprehensive framework.